DisnakeDev/disnake/docs/api/channels.rst

     .. attribute:: media

-        A channel of only threads but for media, similar to forum channels.
+        A channel of only threads but with a focus on media, similar to forum channels.

         .. versionadded:: 2.10